jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (i) starts on the day after the end of an earlier adjustment period; and (ii) ends on the last day of the equivalent taxable period in which the first adjustment period ended.
 (3) For the purposes of subsection (2)﻿(b), a registered person who chooses under section 38(1) of the Tax Administration Act 1994 to change their balance date at some time in an income year may realign their subsequent adjustment periods with the new balance date.
 However, an affected adjustment period must be of at least 12 months duration and, if the new balance date causes an adjustment period to be shorter than 12 months, the relevant period is extended to the balance date of the following income year.
-(4) The number of adjustment periods in which a registered person must determine whether an adjustment is required under sections 20G and 21A, as applicable, may, as the person chooses, be limited to—
+(4) The number of adjustment periods in which a registered person must determine whether an adjustment is required under section 21A may, as the person chooses, be limited to—
   (a) 1 of the following based on the value of the goods or services, excluding GST:
     (i) 2 adjustment periods for goods or services valued at more than $10,000 but not more than $20,000:
     (ii) 5 adjustment periods for goods or services valued at more than $20,000 but not more than $500,000: